I'll unlock economic potentials of Nigeria - Bagudu

-The newly inaugurated Minister of Budget and Economic Planning, Sen. Abubakar Atiku Bagudu says he will leverage on the Ministry, its parastatals, agencies and partners to unlock the economic potentials of the country.
+The newly inaugurated Minister of Budget and Economic Planning, Sen. Abubakar Atiku Bagudu says he will leverage on the Ministry, its parastatals, agencies, and partners to unlock the economic potential of the country.

-He dropped the hint on Tuesday in his address delivered on the resumption ceremony organised by the ministry in Abuja.
+He dropped the hint in his address delivered on the resumption ceremony organised by the ministry in Abuja.

 Recall that the Minister is among the 45 newly appointed ministers inaugurated by President Bola Tinubu on Monday.